Arctostaphylos glauca · big-berry manzanita · California, NW Baja California

 See tree-sized specimens of Arctostaphylos manzanita in the Junipero Serra Boulevard greenbelt east of Stanford Avenue.
 There is nothing straight about this 6- to 20-foot-tall native plant; the crooked branches are covered with attractive deep-red bark.

-A recent planting (5/6/06) of another tree-form manzanita Arctostaphylos glauca is in the California Garden at Roth and Lomita.
+A May, 2006 planting of another tree-form manzanita Arctostaphylos glauca is in the California Garden at Roth and Lomita.

 Cultivated varieties of the related California native A. densiflora are widely planted as low to medium-high hedges.

 Manzanitas normally have pale-pink to white, urn-shaped flowers resembling those of Arbutus species.
 The large red berries are edible, were eaten by Native Americans, and are tasty to bears, which is where the connection with the Arctic comes in.
 From the Greek viewpoint, bears inhabited the north (arktos means bear and also the constellation of the Great Bear, Ursa Major).
 Staphylos meant, and still means, grape; hence the common name bear-berry.
 There are probably 75 native species in California, many of which grow in the Regional Parks Botanic Garden in Tilden Park and other local botanical gardens and arboreta.

 Additions/Revisions: There are two nice specimens of A. m.
 'Dr. Hurd', though crowding one another, growing in the inner courtyard of Center for Advanced Study in the Behavioral Sciences.

 Name derivation: Arctostaphylos – from two Greek words arktos, "bear," and staphule, "a bunch of grapes"; glauca – from the Greek meaning "bluish-gray."
 California Plant Names: Latin and Greek Meanings and Derivations, Compiled by Michael L. Charters.